a. A Constitution should be as simple and as flexible as possible to allow for developments or amendments without the need for constant alterations.

 8.4 The recipient of the Kenneth Tynan Award shall be chosen from the received, valid nominations by the Award Panel.

-8.5 The Award Panel shall be constituted of the current Executive Committee members.
-The Executive Committee has a right to invite up to three industry professionals to the Award Panel.
-The Award Panel shall elect a Head.
+8.5 The Award Panel shall be constituted of the Board members plus three industry professionals.
+The Award Panel shall elect a Head who shall chair discussions.

 From the shortlisted candidates the Award Panel should choose the winner, by casting their vote on the nomination which they each consider should receive the Award.
-The nominee who receives most of the votes shall be the winner of the Kenneth Tynan Award.
-In the event of equal votes, the Head shall be entitled to an additional casting vote.
+The nominee who receives most of the votes shall be declared the winner of the Kenneth Tynan Award.
+In the event of equal votes, the Head of the Panel shall be entitled to an additional casting vote.
 The Award Panel then shall write a short summary of their reasoning why the winning candidate merited the Award.

 8.8 The Kenneth Tynan Award shall be presented at the Kenneth Tynan Award ceremony, organised by the Dramaturgs' Network.

-10.2 If, at that Special General Meeting, the resolution is carried by at least two-thirds of the Members present at the meeting, the Executive Committee shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Organisation and discharge all debts and liabilities of the Organisation.
+10.2 If, at that Special Meeting, the resolution is carried by at least two-thirds of the Members present at the meeting, the Board shall thereupon, or at such date as shall have been specified in the resolution, proceed to realise the assets of the Organisation and discharge all debts and liabilities of the Organisation.

 10.3 In case of dissolution, the necessary arrangements shall be made to document and archive the Organisation's website and make it available to the public permanently.

-10.4 Similarly, all the relevant documents concerning the history and the work of the Organisation, including publicity material and other archived documents shall be deposited with a pubic organisation (library, museum, or higher educational institution), securing public access to it for research purposes.
+10.5 Similarly, all the relevant documents concerning the history and the work of the Organisation, including publicity material and other archived documents shall be deposited with a public organisation (library, museum, or higher educational institution), securing public access to it for research purposes.